ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 To decrease the footprint of our websites, we can aim to:

 1. Minimize the number of resources
-2. Optimize images and fonts
+2. Optimize files, images, and fonts
 3. Serve responsive images
 4. Leverage gzip and caching